jina-ai/vectordb/README.md

 results = c.search(inputs=DocList[TextDoc]([TextDoc(text='query', embedding=np.random.rand(128)]), limit=10)
 ```

+## CRUD API:

+When using `vectordb` as a library or accesing it from a client to a served instance, the Python objects share the exact same API
+to provide `index`, `search`, `update` and `delete` capability:

+- `index`: Index gets as input the `DocList` to index.

+- `search`: Search gets as input the `DocList` of batched queries or a single `BaseDoc` as single query.
+It returns a single or multiple results where each query has `matches` and `scores` attributes sorted by `relevance`.

+- `delete`: Delete gets as input the `DocList` of documents to delete from the index.
+The `delete` operation will only care for the `id` attribute, so you need to keep track of the `indexed` `IDs` if you want to delete documents.

+- `update`: Delete gets as input the `DocList` of documents to update in the index.
+The `update` operation will update the `indexed` document with the same Index with the attributes and payload from the input documents.

 ## :rocket: Serve and scale your own Database, add replication and sharding

 ### Serving: